base/transaction-latency/BUNDLE_README.md

 - All transactions in a bundle are either included together or not at all
 - If one transaction fails, the entire bundle is rejected
 - Bundles target specific block numbers

+### Transaction Hash Requirements
+- **All transaction hashes MUST be included in `revertingTxHashes`** as required by Base TIPS
+- This allows the bundle to be processed even if individual transactions might revert
+- The `droppingTxHashes` field is typically empty for new bundles

 ### Nonce Management
 - Transactions use sequential nonces starting from the current confirmed nonce